 Nearest Airport: Chiang Mai (CNX) – we recommend you stay in Chiang Mai city the night before your volunteer week begins.
 Please note that we cannot collect you from Chiang Mai Airport – only from your Chiang Mai city hotel or guesthouse.

 Booking Details: Bookings close 3 days before you are due to visit.
 When booking online, a 30% non-refundable deposit is required to secure your booking.
-The balance can be paid at our office in Chiang Mai on Monday morning – the day that your volunteer stay commences.
+Please note that for this volunteer project we do not offer a pickup from your hotel so on the reservation form under Name of Hotel / Guesthouse & Hotel Address, please write Chiang Mai office.
+The balance can be paid by cash or credit card (+3%) at our Chiang Mai office on Monday morning – the day that your volunteer stay commences.

 Tips on Local Culture & Location